Omar-M001/Banking-Transaction-Analytics-Risk-Monitoring/README.md

 )
 ```

 **Result:** Weighted AUC ≈ **0.56**.
-Modest improvement — the model began identifying some high-risk customers but still struggled with precision on the minority class.
+Modest improvement, the model began identifying some high-risk customers, but still struggled with precision on the minority class.

 **Lesson learned:** Class weighting helps, but is not sufficient when the underlying features do not strongly separate the two classes.
-The engineered `Risk_Label` (based on average anomaly ≥ 0.5) is a noisy proxy — this limits supervised model ceiling regardless of algorithm choice.
+The engineered `Risk_Label` (based on average anomaly ≥ 0.5) is a noisy proxy, which limits supervised model ceiling regardless of algorithm choice.

 ---

 ### Attempt 3: Isolation Forest (Unsupervised)

-**Approach:** Switched to an unsupervised approach using scikit-learn's `IsolationForest` to detect unusual behavioral patterns directly — without relying on the engineered labels during training.
+**Approach:** Switched to an unsupervised approach using scikit-learn's `IsolationForest` to detect unusual behavioral patterns directly without relying on the engineered labels during training.

 ```python
 iso_model = IsolationForest(